OrdinaryMagician/aliceinuserland/README.md

 Au is only partially POSIX compliant.
 It kinda has too much extra spice on top of any standards compliance (while still keeping things small).

+## Suggestions and criticism

+As long as you're not being rude I accept any suggestions about optimizing and/or cleaning the code.

+Right now I'd like to thank the people of /g/, mostly from the #/g/sicp IRC channel (nice place, BTW), their advice has really served me well.

 ## Coding style

 If you have any complaints about my coding style, you can send them to /dev/null, thank you very much.